 An extensive empirical literature documents a generally negative correlation, named the “leverage effect,” between asset returns and changes of volatility.
 It is more challenging to establish such a return-volatility relationship for jumps in high-frequency data.
-We propose new nonparametric methods to assess and test for a discontinuous leverage effect — i.e. a relation between contemporaneous jumps in prices and volatility — in high-frequency data with market microstructure noise.
-We present local tests and estimators for price jumps and volatility jumps.
-Five years of transaction data from 320 NASDAQ firms display no negative relation between price and volatility cojumps.
+We propose new nonparametric methods to assess and test for a discontinuous leverage effect — i.e. a relation between contemporaneous jumps in prices and volatility.
+The methods are robust to market microstructure noise and build on a newly developed price-jump localization and estimation procedure.
+Our empirical investigation of six years of transaction data from 320 NASDAQ firms displays no unconditional negative correlation between price and volatility cojumps.
 We show, however, that there is a strong relation between price-volatility cojumps if one conditions on the sign of price jumps and whether the price jumps are market-wide or idiosyncratic.
 Firms’ volatility levels strongly explain the cross-section of discontinuous leverage while debt-to-equity ratios have no significant explanatory power.